 Kernel S&P 500

 Kernel offers the S&P 500 Fund which tracks the S&P 500 Dynamic Hedged Index.
 It’s a NZ domiciled fund investing in the same underlying companies of the S&P 500, but is currency hedged to the NZ Dollar (more on currency hedging later).
 You can invest in this fund directly via Kernel (minimum investment $1).

 There are many more S&P 500 funds listed in the US sharemarkets like the iShares Core S&P 500 ETF (IVV) and SPDR S&P 500 ETF Trust (SPY).
 This article will focus on Vanguard’s VOO offering, but the concepts discussed in this article can generally be applied across all US listed S&P 500 ETFs.

-Both Smartshares and Kernel funds track the S&P 500 by investing into the Vanguard S&P 500 ETF (VOO) as their sole holding, instead of investing directly into the underlying companies of the index.
+Smartshares, Foundation Series, and Kernel funds all track the S&P 500 by investing into the Vanguard S&P 500 ETF (VOO) as their sole holding, instead of investing directly into the underlying companies of the index.